heslabs/linux-soc-haps/07_Access_DDR_on_FPGA/README.md

 # Access DDR Memory on FPGA

-1. Launch Python scripts to write data into DDR memory
+1. Launch Python scripts on the target to write data into DDR memory
 ```
 import numpy as np
 import cv2